====== Build A Parallel MPI Solution ======

 Additionally, if writing your implementation from scratch, there is always the overhead of writing the code to spin up your workers, arranged communication between the worker(s) and parent process, as well as the final //stitching together// of the result at the end.
 In our case the final process is perhaps overly simplistic (a single figure which is a tally of the number of primes found), but in your real world examples you may likely need to undertake further processing based on the data which was returned if working with complex data, or to rebuild your image map from all of the sub-tiles which have been processed.

-However, for most real world problems, the initial MPI configuration likely represents a //small fraction// of your overall code complexity - if it does not, then it could be an indicator that an MPI solution may not be the best choice.
+This was a //simple// example, written to illustrate how to use a common function (**primeCount**) in both a serial (**single.c**) and parallel (**multi.c**) implementation - adding MPI made our solution quite a bit more complex, however, for most real world problems, the additional MPI setup (setting up workers, distributing job data and receiving results) likely represents a //small fraction// of your overall code compared to the rest of your algorithm/workload/pipeline - if it does //not//, then it could be an indicator that an MPI solution may not be the best choice!

 ----